Namith-Telkar/NLP-Project/README.md

-# A personality replication chatbot
+# A Personality Replication Chatbot

-## Paper link on overleaf
+## Paper Link on Overleaf
 [Text Style Replication using GPT-3 based on Personality Identification](https://www.overleaf.com/read/sqrtysxpqjxx)

 ## Additional info
-* Dataset used in the personality model can be found [here](https://www.kaggle.com/code/mercurio117/mbti-500/data).
+* The dataset used in the personality model can be found [here](https://www.kaggle.com/code/mercurio117/mbti-500/data).
 * Code used to build the personality model is located in the ```backend``` folder with the name ```Nlp_Project.ipynb```.

 ## Setup

-1. Clone the reprository
+1. Clone the repository
     ```
     git clone https://github.com/arnxv0/ymir.git
     ```